Alcohol Overdose: Symptoms and Treatment for Alcoholism

 Family members need to take action to prevent their loved ones from alcohol overdose.
 You can do so by talking to your teenagers about the dangers of alcohol overdose.
 In fact, open communication has been shown to reduce the incidence of teen drinking and alcohol poisoning significantly.

 Concerned about the potential of alcohol overdose?
 Or maybe you or a loved one has already experienced an alcohol overdose.
 Help is available.
-At Zinnia Healing, we believe in your ability to live a happier, healthier life.
+At Zinnia Health, we believe in your ability to live a happier, healthier life.
 And we are looking forward to helping you get there.
-Contact us today to learn more by email or call us at (855) 430-9439.
+Contact us today on our free alcohol helpline at (855) 430-9439 to get help today.